materialsintelligence/matscholar-web/matscholar_web/README.md

 Common functions for processing and defining non-html blocks. **No** function in this file should define a dash html block.

+## The `matscholar_web/assets` folder:

+Contains all custom local JS and CSS for the project.
+All of the static data is in `data`.
+Also contains all local static images.

+JS files are atomic according to what they do. `burger.js` operates the burger menu. `count.js` makes the counting animation. `clientside.js` connects the various files to Dash's clientside callbacks.

+There are 3 CSS files. `bulma.css` houses most of the styles needed to be used as `classNames` in Dash. `bulma-helpers.css` can be mainly used for forcing margins etc. when you have *no* other option.
+`msweb.css` is the custom classes we define and should be kept as short as possible.

 # Running this app: